-A Transfer of Credit form is to be used and is available at
+A Transfer of Credit form is to be used and is available on the CON website under Students; forms.

-http://www.gradschool.wayne.edu/forms/TransferOfCredit.PDF.
 Transfer credit must be appropriate to the student's degree program and may not be used to reduce the minimum requirement of thirty credits that must be earned at WSU.
 Transfer credit must be approved and the transfer request form submitted to the Director of Advanced Practice and Graduate Certificate Programs and submitted to Office of Student Affairs before the transfer credit can be posted to the transcript.